papito/akkademy/README.md

 # Akkademy
-A set of small examples using the Scala Akka concurrency toolkit.
+A set of small examples using Scala/Akka concurrency toolkit.

 ## Examples TOC